Table of contents: Cars with gasoline engines ↓ Diesel Engine Cars ↓

 1 - ignition off, engine off.
-The steering wheel can be locked.
+Steering wheel can be locked.

 2 — ignition on.